amjack0/LED-Controller-using-serial-port-library-CPP-Arduino-nano/README.md

 # Getting Started
 A project which enables a serial communication between arduino nano and c++ file.
 Idea behind this is that\
 arduino can not process the information, this problem is overcome by using c++ file to process the information and then\
-sending commands to arduino nano to control the LED stripws2812b.
+sending commands to arduino nano to control the LED strip ws2812b.

 # Prerequisites and hardware required